deNBI/cloud-user-docs/wiki/Tutorials/RStudio_Server/index.md

 This beginner tutorial shows you how to install and run RStudio Server to develop and run your R data analysis on the de.NBI Cloud.
 This tutorial is meant for beginner users working with the Simple VM for creation of new VM instances.

 ## 2. Requirements
-* Member of a project in the de.NBI Cloud.
-More information how to apply for access can be found here: ([https://www.denbi.de/cloud](https://www.denbi.de/cloud))
+* Member of a Simple VM project in the de.NBI Cloud.
+More information how to apply for access can be found here: ([https://www.denbi.de/cloud](https://www.denbi.de/cloud), [Project allocation](/portal#allocation) )
-* An already running instance of a virtual machine (VM) in the de.NBI Cloud running Ubuntu 18.04
+* An already running instance of a virtual machine (VM) in the de.NBI Cloud running on Ubuntu 18.04
 * Access to the de.NBI Cloud via SSH

 ## 3. Overview